codebar/blog/source/_posts/2015-09-08-bournemouth-codebar.markdown

 codebar is a non-profit initiative that facilitates the growth of a diverse tech community.
 We run regular programming workshops for women, LGBTQ and people from underrepresented minority groups.
 Our goal is to enable our students to learn programming in a safe and collaborative environment and expand their career opportunities.

-codebar sessions run for 2 hours, in which students can choose to follow either our set [tutorials](http://tutorials.codebar.io/) or a personal project they are working on.
+codebar sessions run for 2 hours, in which students can choose to follow either our set [tutorials](http://tutorials.codebar.io/) or focus on a personal project.
 We take pride in offering a 2-1 student to coach ratio so students get the attention they deserve.

 Predominantly our sessions run across the UK but more recently we have expanded to Brazil, America and now...
 Bournemouth!